Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Case Study

 \section{Case Study}

-Here, we demonstrate the effectiveness of our proposed results by applying them to an interconnected stochastic hybrid system composed of $1000$ nonlinear subsystems.
-The model of the interconnected SHS $\Phi$ is given as
+Here, we demonstrate the effectiveness of our results by applying them to an interconnected stochastic hybrid system, composed of $1000$ nonlinear subsystems under two distinct interconnection topologies, namely, a ring topology and a $3$-in-$3$-out topology.